 Camel trek in the Kana’im Valley

-And how would we manage in the desert without camels, which are Nature’s four-wheel drive?
-Choose a camel, climb onto the saddle, and upsy daisy!
+How would we manage in the desert without camels, nature’s four-wheel drive?
+Step into our ranch and meet our beautiful herd of female camels.
+Once you are acquainted with your new friend, climb onto the saddle, and upsy daisy!

-Camel riding is allowed from age five to age 67, and donkey riding from age of two, accompanied by an adult.
+Camel riding is permitted from ages five to age 67, and donkey riding from age of two, accompanied by an adult.

 Traditional Bedouin hospitality

-The host welcomes the guests and invites them to relax in a spacious tent, around a campfire.
-First he honors his guests with tea imbued with desert herbs, and then begins the traditional coffee-making ritual: he toasts the coffee beans in front of the guests, grinds them with a mortar and pestle to the traditional rhythmic drumming beat, and finally brews coffee and serves it to the guests.
-After the coffee ceremony the host prepares pitas on a saj, which are served to the guests.
-The activity is accompanied by explanations and stories about the Bedouin way of life.
+Guests are invited to relax within a spacious Bedouin tent around a campfire, where they will be honored with tea imbued from desert herbs.
+Next begins the traditional coffee-making ritual: the Bedouin toasts the coffee beans in front of the guests, grinds them with a mortar and pestle to the traditional rhythmic drumming beat, before brewing the coffee and serving it to guests.
+After the coffee ceremony the host prepares pitas on a saj, an activity which is accompanied by explanations and stories about the Bedouin way of life.